Australia—Agriculture and Veterinary Science

 - Personal statement (short answer questions which are completed as a virtual form in the ISA student portal)

 You should prepare all supplemental documents (except for personal statement) at the same time as completing the UC Davis Study Abroad online enrollment, to ensure that your ISA application is completed by the deadline.
+The sooner ISA receives your resume and cover letter, the better.
 The internship placement process will include an advising session with an ISA Career Advisor to narrow down goals and interests, discuss your qualifications as they relate to your desired internship area, and review your resume and cover letter together, as well as a phone or Skype interview(s) with potential internship companies.
 Students are matched with the internship based on their specific skills, experience and goals for the internship.
 During the ISA application process students will be asked to specify three areas of interest.
 While effort will be made to accommodate students’ preferences, specific internship placements are not guaranteed.
 Students are encouraged to be open-minded and approach the program with a willingness to learn and grow, both professionally and personally.

 Every effort will be made to match students with an internship as early as possible, but please note that final internship placement may be determined just prior to departure.